CodeMustafa/GoWebTemplate/README.md

-# GoWebTemplate
-a basic Golang web application structure template
+# A basic Go stucture template
+A basic project structure for golang web applications.
+### /Config
+the internal packages for the project